MicrosoftDocs/VBA-Docs/api/Publisher.WebListBox.ReturnDataLabel.md

 # WebListBox.ReturnDataLabel property (Publisher)

-Returns or sets a  **String** that represents the text used by the Web page to label the specified Web object when the page is submitted.
+Returns or sets a  **String** that represents the text used by the webpage to label the specified Web object when the page is submitted.
 Read/write.

 ## Syntax